Topcoder Open

-Topcoder Open (TCO) is an annual design, software development, data science and competitive programming championship, organized by Topcoder, and hosted in different venues around US.
+Topcoder Open (TCO) was an annual design, software development, data science and competitive programming championship organized by Topcoder, and hosted in different venues around the United States.
 In the first two years, 2001 and 2002, the tournament was titled TopCoder Invitational.

-In addition to the main championship, from 2001 to 2007 Topcoder was organizing an annual TopCoder Collegiate Challenge tournament, for college students only.
-Also from 2007 to 2010 TopCoder High School competition was held.
+In addition to the main championship, from 2001 to 2007, Topcoder organized an annual TopCoder Collegiate Challenge tournament, for college students only.
+The TopCoder High School competition was held from 2007 to 2010.

-From 2015, Topcoder Regional events are held through the year in different countries.
+From 2015, Topcoder Regional events were held through the year in different countries.

-In 2020–2023 in-person Topcoder Open finals were cancelled, and replaced by virtual events due to the impact of COVID-19 pandemic, and subsequent economic slowdown.
-It has been announced that the 2023 Topcoder Open edition will sunset traditional TCO events.
+In 2020–2023, in-person Topcoder Open finals were cancelled and replaced by virtual events due to the impact of the COVID-19 pandemic and the subsequent economic slowdown.
+The 2023 Topcoder Open was the final edition of the contest.

 Competition tracks

-Competition tracks included in Topcoder Open tournament changed through its history.
+Competition tracks included in the Topcoder Open tournament changed through its history.
 Many of them resemble the types of challenges offered to Topcoder Community through the year, but there is no 1:1 match.
 Here is the alphabetical list of all competition tracks ever present at TCO: